Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/index.md

   servicesEnabled: true
   servicesTitle: Services.
   servicesText: We excel by adjusting our tailor-made services to each of our clients' requirements by bringing your property ideals to reality.
 We do so by rendering <a href="/brokers-and-realtors/services" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">still images with fine lighting and textures, immersive animation and 360 visualization experiences, and 3D tours, and virtual stagings</a> to make sure your client and buyers are able to experience architecture.
-  servicesLinkText: <a href="https://wa.me/13054693227" target="_blank" rel="noopener noreferrer" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Interested in knowing more about what we can do?</a>
+  servicesLinkText: Interested in knowing more about what we can do?
   servicesImage: /images/brokers-and-realtors/services.jpg
   servicesImageCaption: Virrey Olaguer
   servicesImageCredit: BOOSARQ